facebookresearch/ParlAI/projects/dodecadialogue/README.md

 ## Abstract

-We introduce  _dodeca_Dialogue:  a set of 12 tasks which measure if a conversational agent can communicate engagingly with personality and empathy, ask questions, answer questions by utilizing knowledge resources, discuss topics and situations, and perceive and converse about images.
+We introduce  dodecaDialogue:  a set of 12 tasks which measure if a conversational agent can communicate engagingly with personality and empathy, ask questions, answer questions by utilizing knowledge resources, discuss topics and situations, and perceive and converse about images.
 By multi-tasking on such a broad large-scale set of data we hope to both move towards and measure progress in producing a single unified agent